cchao93/Context-Sensitive-Spell-Checker/README.md

 - Combine POS trigrams with context words
 - Prune confusion sets using the method Elif talked about and see if that improves accuracy
+- Stopwords (should include start, end, and unknown tokens)
 - Precision & Recall
 - Play around with different k and min-threshold values and see if that improves accuracy